Alex Mill

 Alex Mill is an American clothing brand based in New York City.
-It was founded in 2012 by Alex Drexler; his father Mickey Drexler (former CEO of The Gap), serves as the CEO of Alex Mill.
+It was founded in 2012 by Alex Drexler; his father Mickey Drexler (former CEO of The Gap), is the CEO.

 History and description

 Somsack Sikhounmuong is the creative director of its womenswear collection.
 When Mickey Drexler was CEO of J. Crew, he and Sikhounmuong had found success with the J.Crew sub-brand Madewell.

 The brand has stores on Madison Avenue (at 87th Street) and on Mercer Street in Manhattan.

 In 2023 Alex Mill collaborated with French footwear company Palladium for a capsule collection of two weatherproof winter boots.